GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 * ### **Page Design.**
 All four pages follow the same color scheme and design concept.
 The feel of the site has been specifically created to portray a clean, competent and efficient experience that conveys knowledge and professionalism to the user.
 All page images are related to either the online environment described in the page content or relate to the description of services.

+ 1. #### **Home Page.**
+ Below the navbar are the hero Image and an overlayed attention grabbing quote.
+These have been designed to immediately capture the users interest amd draw them into the paragraph below.
+The core business services are described underneath the introductory paragraph followed by a large bold action button to take them further into the site for more detailed information.

+ 2. #### ** About Page.**
+Here the user is further educated on the issues facing the majority of the world regarding their online legacy.
+While describing the issues at hand the user is also stimulated to do something about it and encouraged to discuss the possiilities further with WebLife.
+The action button at the bottom of the page is large and bold as before

 * ### **Colour Palette.**
 The colour palette is purposefully simple and clean.
 It consists almost entirely of the two following colours: #1e5c71 and White.
 <p align="center">